 Reminding myself of what’s going right is one of the quickest ways to shift my mood.

-To clarify: I’m not a fan of toxic positivity.
+To clarify: I’m no fan of toxic positivity.
 Healing from my past includes embracing all of my emotions.
-I don’t shame myself for so-called “negative” (no such thing) emotions.
-Still, being paralyzed (“freeze” is my typical trauma response) is unhelpful when I have urgent things to do.
+I no longer shame myself for having “negative” emotions.

 So, doing a gratitude exercise is helpful to me to help me get unstuck.